What happens after you applied?

-The insurance company will inform you that you missed a payment, please check your email spam folder.
+The insurance company Insure To Study will inform you that you missed a payment, please check your email spam folder.

-Failure to pay the premium after the insurance company informed you about the missing payment will result in suspension of your insurance, resulting in lost coverage for medical costs.
+Failure to pay the premium after 3 email warnings the insurance company informed you about the missing payment will result in sending your file to a collectors agency and your insurance will be suspended.

 Is International Insurances an insurance company?

 International Insurances is powered by Heilbron.
 Heilbron is an insurance advisor and specialist in health insurances.
-We offer insurances from OOM, which is an insurance company.
+We offer insurances from Insure To Study, which is an insurance company.

 Which address should I use to fill in the form and how do I pay for the insurance?